bfrg/vim-qf-diagnostics/README.md

 # vim-qf-diagnostics

-- Highlight the locations of the quickfix items (for example, errors of a project-build, linter, or `grep` command) in the sign column and in the buffer using `text-properties`.
+- Highlight the locations of the quickfix items (errors of a project-build, linter, or locations of a `grep` search) in the sign column, and in the text using `text-properties`.
 - Show the error message for the current line in a popup window next to the cursor.